Cloud-Technology-Solutions/jiratime/README.md

 jiratime --last-week
 ```

-## Considerations
+## TODO

-A few things to consider before fully relying on the script:

--   There's only support for logging time on a daily basis
--   Running the script more than once per day results in multiple time logs for
+-   Running `jiratime` more than once per day results in multiple time logs for
     that day
+-   Convert to use `click` rather than `argparse` for a more featureful CLI